There are many family friendly policies, government laws, regulations, and social policies that recognize the importance of families to society.

 - ReadyNation, a collection of initiatives to benefit children, youth and parents that have significant business involvement, including through corporate social responsibility efforts.

-- A study on “Effects of Family-Friendly Policies on Business Performance.”
+- University of Cambridge – “Effects of Family-Friendly Policies on Business Performance“

 Disclaimer: Bright Beginnings does not provide legal or HR advice.
 The information contained on Bright Beginnings’ website is for general information purposes only.
 Bright Beginnings makes no representations or warranties of any kind, express or implied, about the completeness, accuracy, or reliability of the information contained on this website for any purpose.
 Any reliance you place on such information is therefore strictly at your own risk.